Forestry-Robotics-UC/lslidar_c16/README.md

 ## version track

+### ver1.3 David Portugal, University of Coimbra
+Changes in the pkg to support the migration to ROS Noetic C++14 was required for compilation on the lslidar_c16_decoder/CMakeLists.txt file

 ### ver1.2 David Portugal, University of Coimbra
 Changes in the pkg to support the migration to ROS Melodic (issue with the "pluginlib" solved) Requires "pluginlib" package in the workspace  (https://github.com/ros/pluginlib)